 In common with many charitable organizations, the Society derives revenue from donations, the completeness of which is not susceptible of satisfactory audit verification.
-Accordingly, our verification of donation revenue was limited to the amounts recorded in the records of the Society and we were unable to determine whether any adjustments might be necessary to donation revenue, excess (deficiency) of revenue over expenses, and cash flows from operations for the years ended December 31, 2023 and 2022, total assets as at December 31, 2023 and 2022, and net assets at both the beginning and end of the December 31, 2023 and 2022 years.
-Our audit opinion on the financial statements for the year ended December 31, 2022 was modified because of the effects of this departure from Canadian accounting standards for not-for-profit organizations.
+Accordingly, our verification of donation revenue was limited to the amounts recorded in the records of the Society and we were unable to determine whether any adjustments might be necessary to donation revenue, excess of revenue over expenses, and cash flows from operations for the years ended December 31, 2024 and 2023, total assets as at December 31, 2024 and 2023, and net assets at both the beginning and end of the December 31, 2024 and 2023 years.
+Our audit opinion on the financial statements for the year ended December 31, 2023 was modified because of the effects of this departure from Canadian accounting standards for not-for-profit organizations.